-The Mountain Bike and Trials World Championships are an annual event organised by by cycling’s governing body, the Union Cycliste Internationale (UCI).
+The UCI Downhill World Championships are part of the Mountain Bike and Trials World Championships, which are an annual event organised by cycling’s governing body, the Union Cycliste Internationale (UCI).
 Downhill is one of five competitions that currently make up the event, which usually concludes the pro racing season.
 Winners are presented with a gold medal and are entitled to wear the rainbow jersey for a full year in future events of the same discipline.

 The first World Championships, at which XC and downhill competitions were held, were staged in 1990 in Durango, USA, where the inaugural downhill champion was American Greg Herbold.
 Since then, a downhill competition has been held at every World Championships at venues all around the world.
 In 2014, the event is due to be held in Lillehammer, Norway, and in 2015, in Vallnord, Andorra.